Helperbird/website/src/pages/help/features/how-to-add-a-overlay-to-any-website.md

 In the Dyslexia Tools panel:
 1. Click the **Settings** tab.
-3. Adjust the **Brigtness** slider to control the brightness of the  overlay.
+3. Adjust the **Brightness** slider to control the brightness of the overlay.
 4. Choose a **Color** from the palette that feels comfortable for your eyes.